Zackptg5/Audio-Modification-Library/README.md

 ## Change Log
 ### v2.0 - 3.xx.2019
-* Updated to new magisk template
+* Updated to new magisk template - compatible with magisk 18+ only

 ### v1.9.4 - 2.28.2019
 * Bug fixes with mod detection and whatnot